marcel-ellert/plc-testbench/README.md

     jupyter notebook
 ```

 Copy and paste one of the URLs to a browser.
-Click on 'plctestbench.ipynb'.
+Click on `plctestbench.ipynb`.
 This file contains examples and explanations of how to use the tool.
-Change the path to your root folder named 'input_files'.
+Change the path to your root folder named `input_files`.
 ```python/jupyter notebook
     testbench_settings = {
         'root_folder': 'path/to/root/folder',